 The Pillars of the Earth

-The eight-hour limited series of The Pillars of the Earth premiered on Friday 23 July 2011 in the United States on the Starz channel and in Canada on the Movie Network and Movie Central channels, and in the United Kingdom on Channel 4 in October.
+The eight-hour limited series of The Pillars of the Earth premiered in the United States on the Starz channel in July 2011.

 Ian McShane, Donald Sutherland, Rufus Sewell, Matthew Macfadyen, Sarah Parish, Hayley Atwell as Aliena, Eddie Redmayne and Gordon Pinsent headlined the star-studded cast for the US$40-million adaptation.